 3. SPONSORED POSTS

 Sponsored posts have been a huge revenue stream for me over the last 3 years, and while I initially resisted the idea of promoting products and services to my readers, working with brands is something I’ve become really passionate about and I have a few pointers I’d love to share with you:

 Create a media kit

 Before you start working with brands, you want to make sure you have a killer media kit that outlines everything about you and your blog – what your monthly reach is, what your social media influence looks like, what you’re passionate about, and who your target audience is.
 Sound complicated?
 It’s not.
-In fact, I’ve put together an entire guide to walk you through what to include and why, as well as a recommendation on a step-by-step guide you can follow to create your own media kit, and a killer course you can take if you’re not creatively inclined.
+In fact, I’ve put together an entire guide to walk you through what to include and why, as well as a killer course you can take if you’re not creatively inclined.

 Connect with media companies

 Almost all of my sponsored opportunities come my way via the media companies I work with.
 I just submitted an application, created an online profile, and everything else is taken care of for me.
 I’m alerted via email when a sponsored opportunity is available, and I can accept or decline based on my availability and interest.